saitaga22/stalkbot/README.md

 ## Usage

 - Run `!monitor @User` in a text channel to begin monitoring that member.
-The bot stores the channel ID and sends all logs there.
+The bot saves the guild configuration and delivers all notifications to the owner via DM.
 - Use `!status` at any time to review the tracked totals and last activity snapshot.
+- A keep-alive server listens on `http://<host>:<port>/` (defaults to port `3000`) and responds with JSON `{ status: "ok" }`.
+Configure a monitoring service such as UptimeRobot to ping this URL every 5 minutes to keep the bot awake.
+The `/health` path returns `204` and can also be used for lightweight probes.
 - Custom statuses are announced automatically in the configured log channel (e.g. `💬 <@user> changed status: 'old' → 'new'`).
 - Run `!stopmonitor` to clear the monitoring setup for the guild.
 - Type `!help` to recall the command list inside Discord.